MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_journalline.md

 ---

 # Create journalLines
-Creates a journalLine in Dynamics 365 for Financials.
+Creates a journal line object in Dynamics 365 for Financials.

 ## HTTP request